 Rowe earned a bachelor's degree in English and American literature from Carleton College and a master's and a Ph.D. in English and American literature from Harvard.
 She has completed graduate work in Cinema and Media Studies at New York University's Tisch School of the Arts.
-Her areas of research and scholarship include Shakespeare, Milton, Spenser, Medieval and Renaissance drama and media history.
+Her areas of research and scholarship include Shakespeare, Milton, Renaissance drama and media history.

-The Cambridge Guide to the Worlds of Shakespeare, with more than 350 scholarly contributors from five continents, was honored in 2016 by the American Association of Publishers with two PROSE awards, considered the most prestigious in the publishing industry, for excellence in reference works and multi-volume reference in the humanities and social sciences.
+Rowe has published three books: New Wave Shakespeare on Screen with Thomas Cartelli (Polity Press, 2007), Reading the Early Modern Passions: Essays in the Cultural History of Emotion as co-editor (Penn Press, 2004) and Dead Hands: Fictions of Agency, Renaissance to Modern (Stanford, 2000).
+She also has editing credits in the Cambridge Guide to the Worlds of Shakespeare.
+With more than 350 scholarly contributors from five continents, this world-standard, multi-volume, reference work was honored in 2016 by the American Association of Publishers with two PROSE awards, considered the most prestigious in the publishing industry.
 This international collaboration was also recognized in 2016 by the Library Journal for outstanding print reference work for the Cambridge Guide as well as the American Library Association's outstanding academic title.

-Rowe serves on the Northern Virginia Technology Council and is a past president of the Shakespeare Association of America.
-She is also a past member of Harvard's Board of Overseers' Visiting Committee of the Library and the Executive Committee of the American Council of Learned Societies.
-She has held memberships and other service positions in the Modern Language Association, International Shakespeare Association and Society for Cinema and Media Studies.
-In 2020, Diverse: Issues in Higher Education named Rowe one of the top 35 women in higher education.
+Dr. Rowe is a past president of the Shakespeare Association of America.
+She served on Harvard's Board of Overseers' Visiting Committee of the Library and the Executive Committee of the American Council of Learned Societies.
+She has held various scholarly memberships as well as service positions in the Modern Language Association and the American Council of Learned Societies.

-Rowe has spent more than a decade coaching Ultimate Frisbee and has led multiple teams to state championships in Pennsylvania.
+Rowe spent more than a decade coaching Ultimate Frisbee and has led multiple teams to state championships in Pennsylvania.
 She was a World Ultimate Club Finalist and a Women's Nationals Finalist.
-She also co-founded the nonprofit Boston Ultimate Disc Alliance and the Carleton College women's Ultimate team.
+She co-founded the nonprofit Boston Ultimate Disc Alliance and the Carleton College women's Ultimate team.